sagaofpls/sagaofpls.github.io/references.md

 <a name="Geladi1992"></a> Geladi, P. (1992) "Obituary: Herman Wold, the father of PLS." _Chemometrics and Intelligent Laboratory Systems_, 15, 1, R7-R8.

+<a name="Hanafi2007"></a> Hanafi, M. (2007) "PLS Path modelling: computation of latent variables with the estimation mode B." _Computational Statistics_, 22, 275-292.

 <a name="HendryMorgan1994"></a> Hendry, D. F., Morgan, M. S. (1994) "The ET Interview: Professor H.O.A.
 Wold: 1908-1992." _Econometric Theory_, 10, 419-433.

 <a name="Kaergard2012"></a> Kaergard, N. (2012) "Haavelmo and Denmark." _Nordic Journal of Political Economy_, 37, 1-20.

 <a name="Kroonenberg1990"></a> Kroonenberg, P. M. (1990) "Latent Variable Path Modeling with Partial Least Squares.
-Review" _Journal of the American Statistical Association_, Vol. 85, No. 411, 909-910.
+Review." _Journal of the American Statistical Association_, Vol. 85, No. 411, 909-910.

 <a name="Lohmoller1989"></a> Lohmöller, J-B. (1989) _Latent Variable Path Modeling with Partial Least Squares_.
 Physica-Verlag.